Stimulus Package Update: Deal Reached On COVID Economic Relief

 Those whose unemployment benefits have expired will probably have to wait a few weeks for them to resume.

 Businesses will receive another $325 billion in relief.
-About $285 billion of that will be doled out through the Paycheck Protection Program (PPP), which issues forgivable loans for small businesses to keep employees on staff.
-TV and radio broadcasters, as well as local newspapers and nonprofits, will be eligible for the program.
+About $284 billion of that will be doled out through the Paycheck Protection Program (PPP), which issues forgivable loans for small businesses to keep employees on staff.
+TV and radio broadcasters, as well as local newspapers and nonprofits, reportedly including churches and faith-based organizations, will be eligible for the program.

+Another $15 billion will be set aside for theaters and other types of live venues, along with $30 billion for vaccine distribution.
+An additional $82 billion is earmarked for schools and universities to service or replace ventilation systems.

 Aid for state and local governments and business liability protections, the two initiatives which held up relief efforts for months, are not part of the deal.
 However, the deadline for cities and states to use money supplied under the CARES Act will be pushed back until the end of 2021.
 Aid for states and localities is supported by Democrats and opposed by Republicans.
 The coronavirus liability shield is supported by Republicans and opposed by Democrats.